Erbium Doped SM and LMA Optical Fiber

 - ASE Sources

-MetroGain Erbium-doped fibers are optimized for emission in the C and L telecommunications bands.
-M5-980-125 fiber is effective for high-power C-Band use (1530 - 1565 nm) when pumped at 1480 nm.
-M12-980-125 fiber is optimized for L-band emission with a 980 nm pump source.
+MetroGain Erbium-doped fiber M12-980-125 is optimized for emission in the L telecommunications band with a 980 nm pump source.
 Its high absorption allows for shorter active fiber lengths compared to conventional Er-doped fibers emitting in the L band.

 These fibers give good modal overlap of the pump with the doped region of the fiber while still maintaining excellent splice characteristics.
 The high absorption of MetroGain fibers makes them an ideal choice for fiber lasers and ASE sources.
 Very short cavity lengths for fiber lasers can be realized, which minimizes pulse distortion.